 Parquet flooring is wooden flooring composed of small blocks that form a repetitive pattern.
 Sometimes these patterns are embellished with inlays of contrasting wood, or other materials, and usually they are geometric in shape.
 The most popular designs are created using regular four-sided blocks and the best known are chevron and single or double herringbone, however, the classic Versailles pattern is also becoming popular.
 And the same blocks used to create a herringbone pattern can also be used to create the more unusual patterns like basket weave, Flanders weave, or brick patterns in either stack bond or stretcher bond, all of which are stunning.

-The complexity of installation meant that traditionally parquet flooring was a sign of wealth, but modern milling methods now make it a truly beautiful option open to anyone in either domestic or commercial applications.
+The complexity of installation meant that traditionally parquet flooring was a sign of wealth, but modern milling methods now make it a truly beautiful option open to anyone for use in either domestic or commercial applications.

 Parquet is wood flooring with an interesting history